Suffering ceases to be suffering at the moment it finds a meaning, such as the meaning of a sacrifice.

-COLLECTIVE TRAUMA, such as the coronavirus pandemic, exacts a profound toll on populations, straining people’s ability to regulate overwhelming emotion and to prevent the development of trauma effects and other physical health symptoms.
-These impacts land particularly hard on professionals whose work centers care and connection in health, human services, and non-profit settings.
+COLLECTIVE TRAUMA, such as the coronavirus pandemic with all its attendant racial, political, and economic upheavals, exacts a profound toll on populations, straining people’s ability to regulate their stress responses and to prevent the development of physical health symptoms and trauma effects.
+These impacts land hard on professionals whose work centers care and connection in health, human services, and non-profit settings.
 These workers are charged to provide compassionate service to vulnerable populations while they also worry about their own health and safety as well as their families and communities.

 PART ONE: How Toxic Stress Affects the Nervous System